cyberman54/ESP32-Paxcounter/README.md

 # SD-card

-Data can be stored on an SD-card if one is availabe.
-Simply choose the file in src/hal and add the following lines to your hal-file:
+Data can be stored on an SD-card if the board has SD-card slot.
+To enable this feature, specify the board's SD interface and it's pins in the board's hal file (src/hal/<board.h>):

     #define HAS_SDCARD 1     // SD-card-reader/writer, using SPI interface
 	OR